bwyogatama/Non-Contact-Optical-RPM-Meter-Using-Arduino-Microcontroller/README.md

 # Digital-Tachogenerator-Using-Arduino-Microcontroller

-This is an Arduino Implementation for Digital Tachogenerator (RPM Meter).
+This is an Arduino Implementation for Non-Contact Optical Tachogenerator (RPM Meter).
 Enjoy!!